 Repeat Winners of the Pinnacle Award

-In 2017, AIMS was honored for the ninth consecutive school year with a Pinnacle Award from the Center for Interactive Learning and Collaboration for distance learning programs.
+In 2020, AIMS was honored for the twelfth consecutive school year with a Pinnacle Award from the Center for Interactive Learning and Collaboration for distance learning programs.

 This award, presented annually, is based on teacher evaluations submitted through the CILC website and recognizes outstanding performance by a content provider.